-6.23 Removing Resin from the Manifold Plate
+6.27 Removing Resin from the Manifold Plate

-Excess resin can weep out of the valve stem area into the manifold plate during production.
-This can inhibit valve stem performance, create manifold thermal control issues, and damage electrical wiring.
+Some backup pads in the manifold plate, except for EMI backup pads, are designed to allow excess resin to weep out of the valve stem area through specially designed weep holes.
+However, excessive weepage can inhibit valve stem performance, create manifold thermal control issues, and damage electrical wiring.